tiggerbob/PWSH-Comp.-Club-Problems-24-25/GhoaBudgeting/FinancialConstraintsHard.md

-The first line contains two integer input in their respective order: $e$ and $k$ The second line contains two integer input in their respective order: $m$ and $u$ The thrid line contains two integer input in their respective order : $c$ and $b$ The fourth line contains one integer: %n%
+The first line contains two integer input in their respective order: $e$ and $k$ The second line contains two integer input in their respective order: $m$ and $u$ The thrid line contains two integer input in their respective order : $c$ and $b$ The fourth line contains one integer: $n$
-The following %n% lines contains %n% doubles, representing all the individual balances the children demand
+The following $n$ lines contains $n$ doubles, representing all the individual balances the children demand

 ## Contraints
 0 $\leq$ $e$ $\leq$ 2000 <br>